x75/x75.github.io/_posts/2020-02-20-jetpack-the-story-1-init.md

 configured: the name of the company, the name of the investor, and the number of shares returned for what amount of investment.

+TODO: Make sure that we're _not_ a ycombinator investment.

-The Future bit in the SAFE takes care of the fact that all of this is only relevant if and only if some kind of positive liquidization event occurs during the time the SAFE is valid for.
-LE's can be taking on new investment rounds, selling the company or closing it down.
+The Future bit in the SAFE takes care of the fact that all of this is only relevant if and only if some kind of positive liquidation event occurs during the time the SAFE is valid for.
+LE's can take on new investment rounds, sell the company or close it down.
 Either way, we took a SAFE and went with that.

+> aka How to create a startup with Stripe Atlas in the US and run it in Germany

 > stripe atlas, delaware c corp, ...

 One of ycombinator's own startup children is the payment service provider Stripe.
-They have a product called Atlas which takes the YC standardization idea to an App level.
-The Atlas app allows you to create your company by registering a Delaware LLC or C-Corporation and opening a workable bank account in the name of the newly founded company.
+They have a product called Atlas which takes the YC standardization idea to an app level.
+The Atlas app allows you to create your company by registering a Delaware LLC or C-Corporation and open a workable bank account in the name of the newly founded company.

 In case you're a pure software business at this point you're probably pretty much set.
-If you registered a corporation like we did, the Atlas process involves a few more steps than you'll be churning down in the weeks after the company initialization (for an LLC that's probably true as well but I have not been there).
+If you registered a corporation like we did, the Atlas process involves a few more steps that you'll be churning down in the weeks after the company initialization (for an LLC that's probably true as well but I have not been there).